stefankarlberg/git_pong_demo-1/README.md

 I need to master this so I can be a good team member.

 # Adding some new text
-Probably the best text in the world
+Probably the best text in the world.